Categories

 3.5″ Hard Drive to 5.25″ Drive Bay Adapter

 This is an interesting design!
 It uses no hardware and (for my print) snaps into place using the screw holes in the hard drive.
 It you don’t have hardware or don’t want to use it, this is nice.
-IF the fit isn’t tight it should still stay together once inserted into the computer.
+If the fit isn’t tight it should still stay together once inserted into the computer.
 (I did need to print with supports.)

 3D Printed Drive Caddies